Boundless-Code/neptune4-orca-settings/neptune4_settings.md

 - Pressure Advance: 0.02 (disabled)
 - Diameter: 1.75mm

-## Recommended Improvements
+## Future Improvements to Consider

-1. Retraction Settings Adjustment:
-   - Reduce Length to 0.8-1.0mm (current 5mm is too high for direct drive)
-   - Lower Retraction Speed to 35-40mm/s
-   - Match Deretraction Speed to Retraction Speed

-2. Temperature Adjustments:
+1. Temperature Adjustments:
    - Consider reducing to:
      - First Layer: 205°C
      - Other Layers: 200°C

-3. Pressure Advance:
+2. Pressure Advance:
    - Enable the setting
    - Start with 0.025 and tune from there